 Building a Cloud Disaster Recovery Plan

-When it comes to building a cloud-based disaster recovery strategy, there are two main questions that you need to answer.
+When it comes to creating a cloud-based disaster recovery plan, there are two main questions that you need to answer.

 The first is which cloud provider to use.
 The big three public cloud platforms available today include: